magicalsoup/Highschool/Grade 9/Math.md

 >> When in doubt or to check your work, just plug the numbers back in and check if the statement is true

 # Credits
 > Ryan Mark - He helped provide alot of information for me
+> Ms Hung(Katie) - She helped me check over my study sheet, an amazing teacher!
 > Magicalsoup - ME!